B A L L P E E N ( ! ) B U L L E T I N S

 "The Yahweh or the Highway Sessions"

-“Like U.S. Maple's runty little cousin, Arab On Radar's avant-gargling wasn't some dry exercise in "playing the spaces between notes."
+ONE-SHEET“Like U.S. Maple's runty little cousin, Arab On Radar's avant-gargling wasn't some dry exercise in "playing the spaces between notes."
 They clogged those spaces, distended them, poked them inside out.
 I've seen plenty of discordant bands and enjoyed lots of annoying records over the years - but there will always be a special place in my heart (and a soft spot in my brain) reserved for this one-two cockpunch of transcendental retardation.” - A.V.
 Club

 The ARAB ON RADAR "The Yahweh of the Highways Sessions" 7“ tracks are also being released on CD in two editions, each with unique cover art.
-Available exclusively through the SKiN GRAFT Shop is a specially priced Ultimate Edition bundle, which brings together the aluminum sleeved 7" single with your choice of CD packaging.
+Available exclusively through the SKiN GRAFT Shop is a specially priced Ultimate Edition bundle, which brings together the aluminum sleeved 7" single with your choice of CD packaging.----------------------------------------------------------------------------

 TRACK LISTING 7" SINGLE: